 (c)(3) by oral consent in open court, entered in the minutes.

 (d) Correction of the record.
 If anything material is omitted from or misstated in the transcript of an audio or video record of a hearing or trial, or if a disagreement arises as to whether the record accurately discloses what occurred in the proceeding, a party may move to correct the record.
-The motion must be filed within 10 days after the transcript of the hearing is filed, unless good cause is shown.
-The omission, misstatement or disagreement shall be resolved by the court and the record made to accurately reflect the proceeding.
+The motion must be filed within 14 days after the transcript of the hearing is filed, unless good cause is shown.
+The omission, misstatement or disagreement will be resolved by the court and the record made to accurately reflect the proceeding.